Andy4495/ConnectedStatusMonitor/README.md

 - [ArduinoJson][3]
 - [Arduino Time Library][5]
+  - The code currently requires version 1.5 of the `Time` library.
+Version 1.6 and later use `pgm_read_ptr` instead of `pgm_read_word`, which causes a compile error with the Tiva board package.
 - [FutabaUsVfd162S Library][8]
   - This is an updated version of the library available on [Arduino Playground][10]
 - Modified SparkFun Micro OLED [Library][13]